Automattic/component-themes/src/themes/README.md

 <div class="TextWidget helloWorld"></div>
 ```

-The theme can contain a key called "styles" which holds CSS rules for the theme as a single string.
+The theme can contain a key called `styles` which holds CSS rules for the theme as a single string.

 For example, here is a theme config with styles.